 • stability,

-• potential capital gains tax exemption upon resale.
+• potential exemption from capital gains tax on resale.

 Secondary residence